-April 12 marks Holocaust Remembrance Day.
+Holocaust Remembrance Day begins on the evening of April 7.
 Each year communities and schools plan various events such as reading the names of Holocaust victims and survivors, forums of Holocaust survivor speakers, or panel discussions with historians.
 These events run through an entire week of remembrance.

 Such formal days of remembrance are important.
 As a sociologist who studies grief and justice, I have seen how these events and permanent memorials can be both healing and inspirational.
 I will share four reasons why remembrance activities are important.